decentralized-identity/keri/docs/Q-and-A.md

 _(@henkvancann)_

 ## How can I trust a KEL?
-It is secured by a `Distributed Hash Table`.
-Internal inconsistencies are cryptographically provable.
-Furthermore a KEL is end-verifiable to the root-of-trust.
-You don't need the whole KEL at all times [Read more why]().
+It is secured by a `Distributed Hash Table`, so internal inconsistencies are cryptographically provable.
+If they they are internal consistent the first level of trust is established.
+Furthermore a KERL is end-verifiable to the root-of-trust.
+You don't need the whole KERL at all times [Read more why](https://github.com/henkvancann/keri/blob/master/docs/Q-and-A.md#do-i-need-to-show-the-full-log-kel-to-anybody-i-transact-with-even-though-id-only-like-to-show-a-part-of-it-for-example-a-virtual-credential).
 Together with the external consistency (duplicity check)
 _(@henkvancann)_

 # Q&A section Inconsistency and duplicity